-You may need bedding and linen (duvet, pillow) or a sleeping bag, towels, cutlery, pots, pan, and tea towels, as they are not normally supplied by the student residences.
+You may need bedding and linen (duvet, pillow), towels, cutlery, pots, pan, and tea towels, as they are not normally supplied by the student residences.
 Do not forget an international travel adapter plug (220V).
 You may also want to bring a hair dryer, travel kettle, travel iron, some comfortable shoes/slippers, dressing gown, alarm clock, posters, photographs of family and friends, books.
-However, we encourage students to bring only the necessary equipment, and the other can be bought here in Germany with little prices at low-cost shops or second-hand ones.
+However, we encourage students to bring only the necessary equipment, and the other can be bought here in Germany with little prices at low-cost or second-hand shops.